 Float times may be reduced significantly if balloons are used outdoors or at elevations higher than sea level.

+HI-FLOAT is a non toxic, water soluable solution, that coats the inside of a latex balloon.
+This coating seals the latex poors of the balloon which drastically slows the seepage of helium through the balloons skin, in turn extending the float time of the balloon from the standard 12-16 hours, to multiple days.
+The perfect solution for multi day events.
 Latex balloons, used indoors and out of direct sunlight, will usually float for at least 3 days if treated with Hi-Float®, a non-toxic sealant which coats the inner wall of the balloon.
 Float time may be reduced significantly in unusually warm, unusually cool, or very humid environments, and at elevations significantly above sea level.

 Any bouquet or balloon which includes the letters HF in the product number are automatically treated with Hi-Float® without an additional charge.
 Bulk balloons can be purchased by phone with or without Hi-Float®.